If you really care about your WordPress content, you know that it's a constant struggle to maintain high standards.

 - Do Nothing: Let the author publish without any warnings.

-When you go to write a post, this next image shows what you'll see.
+When you go to write a post, this next image shows what you'll see for a WordPress checklist.
 The checklist is in the right sidebar.
 There is no automatic detection - users will need to manually check the box to show they've met your requirements.

 If you try to publish the post without checking all the boxes, you'll see this pop-up message:

-Sadly, Pre-Publish Post Checklist is another plugin that also has had zero updates in 3 years.
+Sadly, Pre-Publish Post Checklist is another WordPress checklist plugin that also has had zero updates in 3 years.

 Plugin #4.
 Good Writer Checkify